 Any Extra Requirements?

 Most Raspberry Pi cases are generic.
 However, some have specific designs that resemble retro game consoles, while others have unique features like displays.
-Consider your requirements, then buy a case that gives you the most of what you need.
+Consider your requirements, then buy a case that gives you most of your needs.

 Do You Already Have A Raspberry Pi?

-If you already have a Raspberry Pi, you need to buy a compatible case because the single board computers have different specs.
+If you already have a Raspberry Pi, you must buy a compatible case because the single board computers have different specs.

 A Raspberry Pi 4 Model B

 First on the list is this stylish gunmetal gray aluminum build case from Argon Neo.
 It features a magnetically attached cover, giving easy access to your board's standard HAT (Hardware attached on top) connections.
 It also features slots for GPIO connector (General Purpose Input Output) pins and the CSI (Camera Serial Interface) Port.
 Additionally, it features a passive cooling method courtesy of included thermal pads that attach to the CPU and RAM.

 Pimoroni Pibow Coupe 4

 This case is easily the most bare-bones option on this list.
 It has a fully open design allowing top-down access to the GPIO pins.
 Although there is no purposely integrated cooling solution for this case, the same exposed design provides ventilation for the board inside.
 If this is not enough, you can add an active cooling solution, such as a heat sink, fan HAT, or Fan Shim.